-Like other districts, Jeffco's "Restart Model" plan considers three models: a traditional return to school, a remote return, or a hybrid of the two.
+Previously this summer, Jeffco's "Restart Model" draft plan considered three models for back to school: a traditional return to school, a remote return, or a hybrid of the two.

-Glass says that a hybrid model is most likely.
-New in-school precautions would include coronavirus symptom screening, one-way paths in buildings, keeping windows and doors open for air circulation, and limiting school supply sharing.
+Glass had stated that a hybrid model would be likely, with new in-school precautions including coronavirus symptom screening, one-way paths in buildings, keeping windows and doors open for air circulation, and limiting school supply sharing.
 There would be ‘A’ and ‘B’ days or weeks where students would alternate between online learning and classroom instruction with limited students and staff.

 5. Massachusetts Department of Elementary and Secondary Education

-The documentation recommends new protocols and routines for return to school, including: staying home if sick; face coverings and masks; frequent hand washing and hand sanitizing; maintaining six feet of separation at all times; isolation and discharge protocols for students who become ill during the day; and regular cleaning, sanitizing, disinfecting, and disposal protocols.
+New health and safety requirements for the return to in-person school still include previously outlined procedures, including: staying home if sick; face coverings and masks; frequent hand washing and hand sanitizing; maintaining six feet of separation at all times; isolation and discharge protocols for students who become ill during the day; and regular cleaning, sanitizing, disinfecting, and disposal protocols.

 6. East Penn School District (PA)

-Pennsylvania's East Penn School District is exploring a hybrid learning schedule in which students would attend school on different days of the week based on last name.
+Previously, East Penn had weighed many scenarios—including a hybrid learning schedule in which students would attend school on different days of the week based on last name.
 Students not in the building for face-to-face classes would be remote learning.